SINDy-RL: Interpretable and Efficient Model-Based Reinforcement Learning: DRL Training and Benchmarking

 \subsection{Cylinder Benchmark}

-Hydrogym also supports a fine mesh consisting of hundreds of thousands of finite elements.
+\hydrogym also supports a fine mesh consisting of hundreds of thousands of finite elements.
 Because of its massive size, it's not recommended for training on the Cylinder.
 However, our agents only receive information about the lift coefficients and are thus mesh-agnostic.
 While we never collect data from the fine mesh, we can still deploy our trained agents to it.
-Figure \ref{fig:app-bench-cyl} depicts the agents from Figure \ref{fig:hydrogym_bench} in Section \ref{results:benchmarking} being applied to the fine mesh, validating that our approach translates to unseen, higher-fidelity environments.
+Figures \ref{fig:app-bench-cyl_1} and \ref{fig:app-bench-cyl} depict the agents from the benchmarks in the main text being applied to the medium and fine mesh, validating that our approach translates to unseen, higher-fidelity environments.